 As a result of the destructive feeding habits farmers try to recover lost income by charging a trophy fee for bushpig hunting.

-Bushpig males (boars) are stocky animals that can become extremely dangerous if cornered or wounded.
+Bushpig males (boars) are stocky animals that can become extremely dangerous and aggressive if cornered or wounded.
 They use their razor-sharp tusks to disembowel opponents like large cats and domestic dogs.